 - Open a bank account in your committee’s name.

-- Ask the bank if it provides images of both the front and back of cancelled committee checks.
+Ask the bank if it provides images of both the front and back of cancelled committee checks.
 This is a CFB requirement.
 If your bank offers online banking, make sure you have access to the scanned images of both sides of all checks.

-- Obtain a committee debit card.
+Obtain a committee debit card.
 Using a debit card is the most convenient way to track all purchases.

-2. Attend a CFB Training
+- Attend a CFB Training (mandatory)

-The candidate, treasurer, or an individual with significant managerial control must attend both a Complianceand a C‑SMART training.
+The candidate, treasurer, or an individual with significant managerial control must attend both a Compliance and a C‑SMART training.
 Compliance trainings cover campaign finance law and CFB rules.
 C‑SMART trainings provide an overview of the CFB’s web-based application, which campaigns must use to manage and disclose financial activity.

-The CFB also offers a New to the CFB seminar that is geared towards first-time candidates, treasurers, and campaign staff.
+The CFB also offers a New to the CFB seminar that is geared toward first-time candidates, treasurers, and campaign staff.
 This seminar is optional and will cover an overview of some expectations and demands of running for a CFB-covered office.
 Recommendation: Attend this seminar prior to the Compliance and C‑SMART trainings.

-3. Contact your Candidate Services Liaison
+- Contact your Candidate Services Liaison